Psychosocial Pressures

 Conclusion

 Confirmation of the structural pressures was expected.
-However, identifying operating pressures is new and the relation to the Q-arena pattern is entirely unexpected.
+However, investigating operating pressures is new.

-Research on these matters will take place in the Architecture Room in due course.
-The first research task will be to check other structural hierarchies in THEE for the presence of secondary pressures.
+Further research on these matters will take place in the Architecture Room in due course.
+The priority task is to confirm the presence and ordering of operating pressures in structural hierarchies.